shcorya/distributed-workers/README.md

 curl -s https://raw.githubusercontent.com/shcorya/distributed-workers/refs/heads/master/docker-compose.yml > docker-compose.yml
 ```

-Note that the number of worker processes can be easily adjusted.
+Note that the number of worker processes can be easily adjusted by editing `docker-compose.yml`.
 The default is three.
 ```yaml
   worker:
     image: scorya/distributed-workers:development